Consensys/quorum/docs/running.md

 The `genesis.json` file can be found in the `7nodes` folder in the `quorum-examples` repository.

 ### Setup Bootnode
-Optionally you can set up a bootnode that all the other nodes first connect to in order to find other peers in the network.
+Optionally you can set up a bootnode that all the other nodes will first connect to in order to find other peers in the network.
 You will need to generate a bootnode key and enode:

-1-	To generate the key for the first time:
+1-	To generate the key and enode for the first time:

-`bootnode –genkey tmp_file.txt  //this will generate a key inside a “tmp_file.txt” file`
+`bootnode –genkey tmp_file.txt  //this will generate a key and enode url inside a “tmp_file.txt” file`

 2-	To start using the key and start your bootnode: